In 2017-2021, my Mike Madriaga byline was attributed to over 400 published articles around the world.

-I am proficient in writing breaking-news, news, briefs, profiles, press releases and feature stories.
-I am a freelance reporter that is able to write about a variety of subjects, including: crime, art, music, food, tattoo-culture, neighborhood-news, the homeless population, tech, social media, collectibles, skate & surf culture, pets and automobiles.
+I am proficient in writing breaking news, news, briefs, profiles, press releases, and feature stories.
+I am a freelance reporter who is able to write about a variety of subjects: social media, art, music, food, tattoos, neighborhoods, crime, tech, collectibles, cannabis, skate-and-surf, pets, and automobiles.

-On some of my articles, aside from being the author, I am listed as the photographer, videographer and/or video editor.
+In some of my articles, aside from being the author, I am listed as the photographer, videographer, and/or video editor.
 To some news outlets, I am referred to as a multimedia journalist (MMJ).

-My articles have appeared in the San Diego Reader, Easyrider, Tattoo, City Times, Sandsports, Vochomania and other publications; three of which, have been in circulation for over 40 years.
+My articles have appeared in the San Diego Reader, Phoenix New Times, Easyriders, Tattoo, City Times, Sandsports, Vochomania, and other publications; four of which, have been in circulation for over 40 years.

-I’ve been a videographer and a video-editor since 2006, when I started my YouTube page.
-Two of my previous video production clients, are the Price Scholarship Program and Father Joe’s Villages.
+I’ve been a videographer and a video editor since 2006 when I started my YouTube page.
+Two of my previous video production clients were the Price Scholarship Program and Father Joe’s Villages.

-I attended San Diego City College and earned an Associates of the Arts degree in Digital Journalism.
-I graduated on the dean’s list with a 3.8 grade point average in May 2017.
+I attended San Diego City College and earned an Associate of the Arts degree in Digital Journalism.
+I graduated on the dean’s list with a 3.8-grade point average in May 2017.